npmitchell/tubular/README.md

 In the first, we use build-in MATLAB methods for finding level set surfaces [2].
 In the second, we use a published morphological snakes package in python to find surfaces [3].
 Either method can be implemented within the ImSAnE environment [1], and TubULAR can utilize an ImSAnE class instance as an input.
-This is however not required.
+However, this is not required.

 Surface visualization:
 ----------------------
 Tools for visualizing textured data on the surface are provided in TexturePatch.
-This package can be used as a standalone, and its functionality is integrated into TubULAR so that as you move through a TubULAR pipeline, images of your data on the surface in 3D and in mapped 2D spaces are drawn on demand.
+The TexturePatch package is integrated into TubULAR so that as you move through a TubULAR pipeline, images of your data on the surface in 3D and in mapped 2D spaces are drawn on demand.
+The TexturePatch package can be used as a standalone package as well.

 Coordinate system acquisition:
 ------------------------------
 The surfaces are given global parameterizations for mapping them into the plane and measuring their dynamics -- both in-plane and out-of-plane.
+In ImSAnE, this step would be called Surface Fitting.

 This is done by first ensuring the mesh is a topological cylinder.
 (If we begin with a topological sphere, then two endcaps are cut off based on designation of the two endpoints,